rivki-beker/employees-app/README.md

 This repository contains both the backend API and the frontend application for an Employee Management System.

+## Access the Application Online

+The Employee Management Application is hosted online and can be accessed through the following link: [View Application](https://employees-app-kkdt.onrender.com/)

 ## Backend API (ASP.NET)

 The `Backend` directory contains the backend API project developed using ASP.NET.
-To run the API, follow these steps:
+To run the API locally, follow these steps:

 1. **Clone the Repository:**
    ```bash